Fiji braces for Cyclone Yasa

 by Onize Ohikere

 How are authorities preparing?
-Fiji shut down all schools on Wednesday afternoon and postponed exams for senior students.
+Fiji announced it would shut down all schools on Wednesday afternoon and postpone exams for senior students.
 Prime Minister Frank Bainimarama encouraged people to board up their homes, pack emergency kits, and prepare to head for evacuation centers.
 The National Disaster Management Office said some 600,000 people are directly in the storm’s path.
-In April, another Category 5 Cyclone Harold killed about 30 people across Fiji, Tonga, Vanuatu, and the Solomon Islands.
+In April, another Category 5 Cyclone, Harold, killed about 30 people across Fiji, Tonga, Vanuatu, and the Solomon Islands.

 Dig deeper: Read Mindy Belz’s column on the impact of Cyclone Amphan on India and Bangladesh.